 Washing fruit and vegetables

-It’s always a good idea to wash fresh fruit and vegetables under running water before eating.
+Wash fresh fruit and vegetables under running water before eating.
 Don’t use soap, disinfectants or detergents to wash your food.
 These cleaning products aren’t designed for human consumption.
 They may actually be unsafe to use with food.

 Safety of meat

-It is suspected COVID-19 may have originated in animals.
+It's suspected COVID-19 may have originated in animals.
 It’s not likely transmission to humans occurs through meat in Australia.

 WHO recommends properly cooking meat and not eating any meat from diseased animals.

 In Australia all meat sold is subject to strict controls.
 These include requirements prohibiting the use of meat and offal from diseased animals for human consumption.
 It’s unlikely that you need to take extra precautions for meat in Australia to prevent COVID-19 transmission.

 All raw meat can contain other microorganisms that cause food poisoning.
 It’s always important to maintain good food safety when handling raw meat.
 Be careful to prevent cross contamination and cook meats properly, especially mince and chicken.

 We always recommend good food safety practices when handling any food.

 Read more topics on